Barcelona news: Messi reveals WhatsApp group with 'phenomenon' Neymar and Suarez | Goal.com

 Neymar has been linked with a return to Camp Nou and Messi revealed he was still in contact with the Brazil forward.

-"I have a group on WhatsApp where we are – Suarez, Neymar and I," he told Fox Sports Argentina on Friday.
+"I have a group on WhatsApp where we are – Suarez, Neymar and me," he told Fox Sports Argentina on Friday.

 "Neymar is a phenomenon and yes, we continue to talk.
 The name of the group has something to do with South America … 'The Three Sudacas' or something like that."